 - BIOL-103/113 Foundations in Biology I with lab (5 credits)

 - BIOL-104/114 Foundations in Biology II with lab (5 credits)

 - BIOL-185 Evolutionary Processes (4 credits)

-Distribution courses (6 courses, 1 credits minimum) Students must take one course from each of Groups A, B and C, and three other courses from Groups A, B or C, or Other Upper-level Electives.
+Distribution courses (18 credits minimum) Students must take one course from each of Groups A, B and C, and three other courses from Groups A, B or C, or Other Upper-level Electives.

 Students should note that course offerings change frequently, most courses are offered in only a single semester each year, and not all courses are offered every year.
 Furthermore, courses offered outside of Biology may have limited enrollments for Environmental Biology majors, and some courses may have prerequisites not listed here or require permission of the instructor.
-Students should talk with their advisors and also look carefully on the departmental and Registrar's website to identify course offerings.
+Students should talk with their advisors and also look carefully on the departmental website as well as MyAccess to identify course offerings.

 Group A: Ecology and Behavior

 - BIOL-368 Global Climate Change Ecology